caroldvarela/workshop-02/README.md

 ## Data Sources
 1. **Spotify Dataset**: Data to be extracted, transformed, and loaded using Python and Apache Airflow.
-2. **Grammys Dataset**: To be loaded into the database, read, transformed, and merged with the Spotify and API datasets using Airflow.
+2. **Grammys Dataset**: To be loaded into the database, read, transformed, and merged with the Spotify dataset using Airflow.

 ## Key Features